selfxyz/tee-monorepo/cli/oyster-cvm/README.md

 OR
 - `--contract-address`: Address of KMS verification contract
 - `--chain-id`: Chain ID of KMS contract root server

+#### `kms-contract deploy`
+Deploys a KMS verify contract

+Required args:
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing
+#### `kms-contract approve`
+Approve the image ID on KMS verify contract

+Required args:
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing
+- `--contract-address`: Address of KMS verification contract
+- `--image-id`: Image ID of the enclave

+#### `kms-contract revoke`
+Revoke the image ID on KMS verify contract

+Required args:
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing
+- `--contract-address`: Address of KMS verification contract
+- `--image-id`: Image ID of the enclave

+#### `kms-contract verify`
+Verify the image ID on KMS verify contract

+Required args:
+- `--contract-address`: Address of KMS verification contract
+- `--image-id`: Image ID of the enclave

 ### Example

 ```bash